-If you were arrested for a DUI and were taking medication at the time, then we strongly advise contacting a criminal lawyer Hartford, MD residents rely on from the Greenberg Law Offices.
+If you were arrested for a DUI and were taking medication at the time, then we strongly advise contacting a criminal lawyer Harford, MD residents rely on from the Greenberg Law Offices.
 Millions of Americans take prescription medications on a daily or recurring basis.
 There may be various reasons why someone would need these prescriptions.
 Perhaps they were diagnosed with a disease, mental illness, or are recovering from an injury.
 For those who are taking medicine prescribed by their doctor, it is important to be aware of how these drugs can impact your ability to operate a vehicle.

 We may think that because a drug is legal we are okay to drive while it is in our system.
 But unfortunately, drivers can still get arrested and charged with a drug-related DUI if their prescription medication impaired their driving, putting themselves and others at risk for harm.